 The Anecdote of an NPE- Email Link Corp Vs Treasure Island

-When it comes to wholly owned subsidiaries of a company, case between Email Link Corp Vs Treasure Island is an ideal example to pull off the curtains.
+When it comes to wholly-owned subsidiaries of a company, the case between Email Link Corp Vs Treasure Island is an ideal example to pull off the curtains.

 Email Link Corp (in 2012) filed litigation against Treasure Island and 7 other companies for Infringement over one of their patents 7,840, 176 (’176).